 A persecuted Iraqi journalist forges a new life in Romania

-TIMISOARA, July 16 (UNHCR) – As a child, Saad* had the dreams that millions of children share – at first he wanted to become a pilot and then a professional football player.
-But the war in Iraq changed all that and he decided he wanted to tell the world about the suffering in his homeland.
+TIMISOARA, Romania, July 16 (UNHCR) - As a child, Saad* had the dreams that millions of children share - at first he wanted to become a pilot and then a professional football player.
+But the war in Iraq changed all that and he decided he wanted to tell people about the suffering in his homeland.

 He became a political journalist to try and make sense of the world around him and explain it to others.
 But what began as his inspiration led to his persecution and his eventual flight from Iraq.
 Today the 28-year-old is in Romania, happy trying to rebuild his career far from danger.

 Saad worked at a daily national newspaper in Baghdad for three years.
-He worked really hard and with dogged dedication in pursuit of the truth, but he soon found out that in violence-torn Iraq, journalism is “more dangerous than other jobs because you are followed by many groups.”
+He worked with dogged dedication in pursuit of the truth, but he soon found out that in violence-torn Iraq, journalism is "more dangerous than other jobs because you are followed by many groups."

 He soon became targeted because of his stories.
-He was followed, received threatening letters, but the killing of a colleague in front of Saad was particularly hard to bear.
+He was followed and received threatening letters, but the killing of a colleague in front of Saad was particularly hard to bear.
 Then, in October 2009, Saad was kidnapped and held captive for three months.
 He thought he would never get out alive.
-“It was so difficult.
-I saw the death – my own death – many times, a thousand times.”
+"It was so difficult.
+I saw the death - my own death - many times, a thousand times," he told UNHCR.

 When he had almost given up, Saad made his escape during a search operation by American troops.
-But after staying with his family for one night, the journalist decided to flee Iraq at his family’s urging.
+But after staying at home for one night, the journalist decided to flee Iraq at his family's urging.
 He still worries about his family and how his case has affected them.

-After three days, the truck was searched at the Romania-Hungary border and they were caught and by the Romanian authorities.
-“I saw the snow around me, this was the first time I had seen snow.
+After three days, the truck was searched at the Romania-Hungary border and Saad and his companion were caught by the Romanian authorities.
+"I saw the snow around me, this was the first time I had seen snow.
 So I realized I was really away from my country.
-Maybe I was safe.”
+Maybe I was safe."

 Saad has learned Romanian and now picks up freelance work for a local paper, though he does not yet earn enough from his journalism to survive on that alone.
 His dream is to cover the big issues - maybe even international politics for a major media company.